andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ---

 Do we need to explain what a near enemy is?
+WE DO ***

 ---

 ## Our Constraints

+The "domain" was co-owned (courts and prosecutor)  AND the PROCESS spanned multiple organisations *****

 The scale - EVERYTHING was CQRS (EVERYTHING) and Microservices, plus it was being built by multiple teams in parallel, staffed from multiple partners.
 (Different roles thought in different ways - e.g. Devs, BAs, Data Architects, Software Architects, etc. Find something which ties all this together (-> DOMAIN VISION))

-The "domain" was co-owned (courts and prosecutor) The PROCESS spanned multiple organisations

 We were not allowed to "train" folks

 Things were already up and running - some ideas had already become entrenched

-Complex Architectural choices - devs getting drowned by them.
+(Complex Architectural choices - devs getting drowned by them.
 It was almost always an impediment rather than a boost - We'll come back to this in the final section.
-For now, suffice it to say that it made the adoption of the DDD even harder
+For now, suffice it to say that it made the adoption of the DDD even harder)

+---

+## Existing Failure Patterns / Challenges

+(Models have to be in UML or some other "architect-only" notation (the real one is in the code). - DISCO / DELI)

+(Red Book and not the Blue Book - DISCO)

 ---